 Upon closer inspection, one can see a cut in the curb adjacent to the narrow path as though perhaps at one point Westdale Avenue was a through street or there was an alley connecting it to Ellenwood Drive.

 However, according to ZIMAS the path is informal.
 Unlike similar paths found along Delevan Drive or the Delrosa Walk, this walkway is not recognized as navigable– not a real street, alley, or walkway.
-A 1930 sanborn map of the area – the earliest map of the area I could find – also shows no navigable path.
+A 1930 sanborn map of the area also shows no navigable path.
 In the 1930 map the configuration back then is almost identical to today: Westdale Avenue ends at the same spot and the location of the path is on land recognized solely as private property.